-A&E (Accident and Emergency) Negligence Claims
+NO WIN NO FEE A&E (Accident and Emergency) Negligence Claims

-So, what are A&E negligence claims?
+So, what are some common A&E negligence claims?

-Over the last 10 years, MG Legal’s medical negligence solicitors have successfully acted for clients who have suffered increased injury or illness, after attending their local A&E department, with the negligent treatment resulting from:
+Around 1.3 million people per month in England attend the A&E department, seeking medical advice, care and assistance from medical experts.
+Unfortunately, mistakes including poor treatment can occur, and the mistakes are potentially life changing, mentally, and physically.
+Over the last 10 years, MG Legal’s medical negligence solicitors have won tens of millions of pounds in compensation for clients who have suffered further injury or illness, after attending their local A&E department, with the negligent treatment resulting from:

 Misdiagnosed bone fractures – as a result of rushing through a medical examination, and not referring the injured patient for an X-ray, or MRI scan;

-Incorrect medication, as a result of test results not being read correctly, or not being able to read the test results;
+Prescription errors- as a result of test results not being read correctly, or not being able to read the test results;

-Incorrect treatment.
-Not recognising the critical nature of a patient’s condition leading to delaying their treatment and a worsening of their health;
+Incorrect treatment- not recognising the critical nature of a patient’s condition leading to delaying their treatment and a worsening of their health;

-Delayed treatment – an injured patient left waiting for hours, without medical attention or not escalating necessary treatment, if a patient’s condition worsens;
+Delayed treatment – an injured patient left waiting for hours, without medical attention, or not escalating necessary treatment, if a patient’s condition worsens;

 Hospital infections – such as Escherichia coli or meticillin resistant Staphylococcus aureus or MRSA;